Jellybit/UnityAABB/README.txt

 adding a script to game objects you want involved in the system, it will add them to a tracker list and appropriately remove them from said list when they are destroyed/disabled.
-Right now, I have no trees to reduce checks by region, but it has some handy tools.
+Right now, I have no trees to reduce checks by region, but it has some handy tools, and is built to allow you to plug it into your own system, whatever that may be.
 You can check collisions between two specific objects ( Colliding ), or feed it your own list of objects to check against (gameObject.isCollidingWithDictionaryObjects).